Tracers (film)

-Tracers is a 2015 American action film directed by Daniel Benmayor with a screenplay by Matt Johnson and a story by Johnson, T.J.
-Scott, and Kevin Lund.
+Tracers is a 2015 American action film directed by Daniel Benmayor with a screenplay by Matt Johnson and a story by Johnson, T. J. Scott and Kevin Lund that was released on March 20.
 The film stars Taylor Lautner, Marie Avgeropoulos, Adam Rayner, and Rafi Gavron.
-The film was released on March 20, 2015.

 Plot

-Cam is a NYC bike messenger struggling to make ends meet.
-He rents a garage from a woman, Angie.
-While on a run, Cam wrecks his bike after a stranger named Nikki causes an accident while escaping police officers.
-Cam is later accosted by Jerry and Hu, enforcers who take his check and cash, warning him that he is behind on payments for a $15,000 loan to the Tong, a local gang that controls Chinatown, and warn him not to miss another payment.
+Cam is an NYC bike messenger who rents a garage from a woman named Angie and also struggling to make ends meet.
+While on a run, Cam wrecks his bike after a stranger named Nikki causes an accident while escaping from police officers.
+Cam is later accosted by two enforcers Jerry and Hu, who take his check and cash, warning him that he is behind on payments for a $15,000 loan to the Tong, a local gang that controls Chinatown, and warn him not to miss another payment.
 Cam spends his free time trying to fix his father's 1967 Pontiac GTO.
-Cam's boss calls, telling him that his "girlfriend" has dropped off his new bike.
-Cam finds Nikki to thank her and tries to copy Nikki's parkour, but fails.
-He also meets the rest of Nikki's group, who warn him about the dangers of parkour.
+Cam's boss calls and tells him that his "girlfriend" has dropped off his new bike.
+Cam finds Nikki to thank her and tries to copy Nikki's parkour, but to no avail.
+Cam also meets Nikki's group, who warn him about the dangers of parkour.

-Cam begins practicing parkour.
-Eventually, Cam catches the attention of the group, and is invited to train with them.
-He is formally introduced to the rest of the squad: Jax, Tate, Nikki's older brother Dylan, and Miller, the group's leader.
-After a workout, Cam arrives home to find Jerry and Hu taking his father's car, taking off $5,000 dollars off his debt for it.
+Cam begins practicing parkour and eventually catches the attention of the group, where he is invited to train with them.
+Cam is formally introduced to the rest of the squad: Jax, Tate, Nikki's older brother Dylan, and Miller, the group's leader.
+After a workout, Cam arrives home to find Jerry and Hu taking his father's car, taking off $5,000 off his debt for it.
 They warn him he has one month to pay the rest of the $10,000, threatening Angie and her son.
 Angered, Angie packs Cam's belongings and kicks him out.
 Cam joins the group for work.
 Miller tells Cam that he must follow two rules: if Cam gets into trouble, he must call him immediately and he must stay out of Chinatown.
 Cam quickly becomes a valuable member of the team.
 He visits Angie at work and explains that he took the loan from the Tongs to help his sick mother keep her house, but that the money wasn't enough to stop foreclosure and his mother died a week after.